traitecoevo/modeladequacy/README.md

-# Model adequacy for continuous trait models
+# Adequacy for phylogenetic trait models

 This is the repo for our project on assessing the adequacy of continuous trait models.
+This is a collaborative effort between Matt Pennell, Rich FitzJohn, Will Cornwell and Luke Harmon.

 ## Contents

-### `arbutus`
+### `/arbutus`

 The R package we have developed as part of this project

-### `analysis`
+### `/analysis`

 Scripts to reproduce all analyses done in the paper

-### `ms`
+### `/ms`

-Manuscript files for our forthcoming paper:

-### "Model adequacy and the macroevolution of angiosperm functional traits"
+Manuscript files for our forthcoming paper: "Model adequacy and the macroevolution of angiosperm functional traits"

-Matthew W. Pennell, Richard G. FitzJohn, William K. Cornwell, and Luke J. Harmon